Hreflang Language and Region Codes Reference

 Finding codes for less common languages

-For languages not in the table above, the definitive reference is:
+For languages not in the table above, the definitive references are:

 Generate perfect hreflang tags